 September 12, 2015 1:00 - 9:00 pm

 For over a decade, the Albany Riverfront Jazz Festival has featured a wealth of jazz greats, critically acclaimed up-and-coming artists and local favorites at one of the area's most spectacular venues.
 This all-day concert features world-class music, great food & beverages and a fireworks show over the Hudson River to end the day.
 The Jazz Festival is an event for all ages- and admission is still free!

 Admission to the Jazz Festival is FREE.
 For more information, call (518) 434-2032.

-Fireworks at 8:30 p.m!
+Fireworks to close out the evening, presented by Capital Bank!
 Food and beverages will be available to purchase.